ppy/osu-wiki/wiki/Installation/en.md

 3. While the installer is running, there is a ten second period to allow you to select the installation location.
    - If you want to change it, click on the text underneath the word, `Hi!` and select the installation location.
    - osu! will be installed to that location when the timer is done.
-4. When the installer is completed, osu! will start up. osu!direct will be used to download some starter beatmaps for you.
+4. When the installer is completed, osu! will start up. osu!direct will be used to download some starter beatmaps for you, even if you don't have supporter.
 5. osu! will prompt you to sign in or register.
    - If you already have an account, sign in.
    - If you need to register, see [Registration](/wiki/Registration).